WinK32/php-skill-test/README.md

-I am sorry, but I don't want to create a video.
+I am sorry, but I am not very comfortable to create a video.

 But I can explain my approach here.